EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:

 Bug: yes/no/prop doesn't say "there are more"

-Bug: which files are in a folder says "there are more" but that isn't true
 Bug: Which 2 files in the folder are large is still too slow